cuustard/uni/SCC.141.md

 ### Value-Sensitive Design

 Designing a system the 'right' way means making sure it respects and supports human values.
 For example, people should be able to make choices that help them reach their goals.
 This includes giving users control over relevant features at the appropriate times.
-Computer scientists hould consider what values the system promotes and supports.
+Computer scientists should consider what values the system promotes and supports.

 #### Humble AI

 The Humbel AI Concept is an AI approach focused on ensuring trustworthy people are not unfairly distrusted, promoting fair, merit-based opportunities.

-The challenge is in balancing fairness without increasing false posotives (trusting untrustworthy individuals).
+The challenge is in balancing fairness without increasing false positives (trusting untrustworthy individuals).

 1. Principle of Skepticism
    - Goal: Assume AI might be missing critical information for decision-making
-   - Approach: Seek additional data, especially for cases near the decision threshould, to reduce errors.
+   - Approach: Seek additional data, especially for cases near the decision threshold, to reduce errors.
 2. Principle of Curiosity
    - Goal: Learn from borderline cases by testing different decisions
-   - Approach: Use 'safe exploration' to randomly grant opportunities to people close to the treshold and observe outcomes.
+   - Approach: Use 'safe exploration' to randomly grant opportunities to people close to the threshold and observe outcomes.
-   - Outcome: Refines the decision threshould overtime, helping the AI make more accurate and fair decisions.
+   - Outcome: Refines the decision threshold overtime, helping the AI make more accurate and fair decisions.

 ## Lecture 7 - Intellectual Property, Software Protection, & Limiting Liability